w3f/Grants-Program/applications/zkSBT.md

 ### Overview

-The first framework for SoulBound Tokens (SBTs) was first introduced by Vitalik Buterin, E. Glen Weyl, Puja Ohlhaver.
-In a whitepaper entitled [“Decentralized Society: Finding Web3’s Soul,”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763) released in May 2022.
+The first framework for SoulBound Tokens (SBTs) was first introduced by Vitalik Buterin, E. Glen Weyl, Puja Ohlhaver, in a whitepaper entitled [“Decentralized Society: Finding Web3’s Soul,”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763) released in May 2022.
 The whitepaper highlights how Soulbound tokens can be used as a great tool for achieving a fully decentralized society, in view of the amazing possibilities it presents.

 SoulBound tokens (SBTs) are non-transferable digital tokens that represent an individual's identity in the Web3 ecosystem.
 SoulBound tokens (SBTs) can be said to be a form of Digital Curriculum Vitae (CV), as it gives detailed credentials of the user who owns it.
 These records are stored or distributed via wallets referred to as "Souls".
 The soul can be said to be a Blockchain wallet that stores publicly accessible, non-transferable tokens.